isomerpages/tp-launchpad/index.md

       title: Temasek Launchpad
       subtitle: welcome to
       id: infobar
-      description: We’re not just a department, we’re a launchpad for dreamers, doers, and disruptors.
-We belief every student has the potential to create impact.
+      description: More than a department - we're a community of innovators and entrepreneuers, nurturing the next generation of changemakers.
   - infopic:
       title: Exposure
       id: infopic
       button: Learn more
       url: /innova-subject/
       image: /images/exposure_04.png
-      description: Creating Awareness and Interest in I&E through the INNOVA Subject, Entrepreneurship Talks and Excursions.
+      description: Our exposure programmes introduce innovation and entrepreneurship to the community.
       alt: Image alt text
   - infopic:
       title: Experiential